EBIvariation/eva-sub-cli/docs/installation.md

 pip install eva-sub-cli
 ```

-To verify that the cli tool is installed correctly, run the following command, and you should see the help message displayed :
+To verify that the cli tool is installed correctly, run the following command, and you should see the help message displayed:
 ```bash
 eva-sub-cli.py -h
 ```

 ## 3. From source natively

-This installation method requires the following :
+This installation method requires the following:
 * Python 3.8+
 * [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html) 21.10+
 * [biovalidator](https://github.com/elixir-europe/biovalidator) 2.1.0+